koltyakov/krypto/README.md

 ![Krypto](./assets/krypto.png)

-Krypto is a simple tray application for macOS which sits in system tray and shows current exchange rate for Bitcoin.
+Krypto is a simple application for macOS which sits in system tray and shows current exchange rate for Bitcoin.